 Website: We hope you enjoy the new website.
 If you 'd like to be a website contributor, there are several ways you can help:

-- Calendar contributor or associate calendar editor: Our comprehensive Coastal Conservation Calendar lists events relevant to those interested in learning about and protecting coastal ecosystems.
+- Calendar contributor: Our comprehensive Coastal Conservation Calendar lists events relevant to those interested in learning about and protecting coastal ecosystems.
 If you are a member of another organization that sponsors events like this, send us notices of your events and we'll help publicize them.
-If you are interested in collecting information about events like this and serving as an associate editor of our online calendar, get in touch.

 - Photographer, videographer: Part of our intent in developing this new site is to showcase photography that illustrates the awesome beauty of the Oregon coast.
 If you are a photographer or videographer and would like to offer your work for use on the site, we need you -- especially if you are interested in working on assignments to photograph particular locations and subjects of interest.

-Contact website editor Michael Coe if you are interested in finding out more about contributing to the website or data system: email@example.com.
+Contact website editor Michael Coe if you are interested in finding out more about contributing to the website: firstname.lastname@example.org.